nachogon1/listen_brainz_assigment/README.md

 The results are added in the `./listen_brainz_assigment/results` directory.

-For the assigment specific case we placed the `dataset.txt` in `./listen_brainz_assigment/database directory`.
-The dataset was created in the root directory `.` .
+For the assigment specific case we placed the `dataset.txt` in `./listen_brainz_assigment/database` directory.
+The database file was created in the root directory `.` .
-We have not added this to the repository because of the size of the file.
-But it the poetry tasks should run following the instructions.
+We have not added those to the repository because of the size of the file.
+But the poetry tasks can be run following the instructions.

 ## Results
 Task 1.
-It took around 38 minutes to ingest all the data from the dataset.txt.
+It took around 38 minutes to ingest all the data from the `dataset.txt`.
 Data was read and write in batches of 100k.
 We tested several methods, insert into memory and export the data to the database.
 But it did not add great improvements.
-Batches was the fastest way to ingest the data.
+Batches were the fastest way to ingest the data.

 Concurrency was discarded.
 Duckdb is not designed to do multi-process writes.
 We got a lock error and did not continue with this analysis.

 Database Schema